East Asia·China·Updated May 3, 2026

 What scams target tourists in Shenzhen?

-The most frequently reported tourist scams in Shenzhen are Luohu Commercial City Counterfeit Goods, Electronics Market Fake or Defective Products, Border Crossing Black Cab Touts, with 7 classified as high severity.
+The most frequently reported tourist scams in Shenzhen are Overpriced Hostess and Entertainment Services, Luohu Commercial City Counterfeit Goods, Electronics Market Fake or Defective Products, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Shenzhen?